5.2 Model View Presenter

 playing := true

-by invoking card models and views installations, it is asked to each object in charge of that business.
+By invoking card models and views installations, each object in charge of that business is asked to perform its task.

 flip: position